Portside Tower

 Portside is a 139 m building in Cape Town, South Africa.
-Completed in 2014, it is the city's tallest building and, at the time of completion, was Cape Town's first significant skyscraper developed in the city's central business district (CBD) in 15 years.
+Completed in 2014, it is the city's tallest building and, at the time of completion, was Cape Town's first significant skyscraper developed in Cape Town CBD in 15 years.

+It was developed by two of SA's largest financial services firms, FirstRand and Old Mutual, through Eris Property Group and Old Mutual Property.

-The property is jointly owned by FirstRand Bank (FNB, RMB, Wesbank and Ashburton) and Accelerate Property Fund (APF).
+The property is jointly owned by major South African financial services holding company FirstRand, and Accelerate Property Fund (APF).
 The bank self-occupies its share of the property, while AcPF leases office and retail space to tenants.
-AcPF appointed the Cape Town commercial brokerage firm Baker Street Properties to manage and market the property.
+AcPF appointed the Cape Town-based commercial brokerage firm Baker Street Properties to manage and market the property.

-The Green Building Council of South Africa (GBCSA) awarded the property a 5 star Green Star rating, making it the tallest Green Building in South Africa.
+The Green Building Council of South Africa (GBCSA) awarded the property a 5 star Green Star rating, making it the tallest green building in South Africa.